The optional chaining operator returns the value of an object property when the object is available and

 a && a.b is replaced with

 a?.b, it changes the execution for certain types, e.g. the empty string

 However, in many cases these semantic changes will lead actually to more correct behavior.
 For example,

 text && text.length will return the empty string, but not its length, whereas

 0 for the empty string.

 P42 now supports converting many of the above checks into the optional chaining pattern.
-The refactoring is available on the playground and for all repositories.
 Try it out in the P42 VS Code Extension!